 Schwartz seems to be just as enamored with Swenson as Swenson was with her.
-In the first year they were together, Swenson returned to Utah to visit her family for the holidays, and Schwartz wrote to her every day, sometime multiple times a day, and would complain if she did not receive a letter back.
-The letter below was written on December 21, 1949 and was the first of two letters she sent that day.
+In the first year they were together, Swenson returned to Utah to visit her family for the holidays, and Schwartz wrote to her every day, sometimes multiple times a day, and would complain if she did not receive a letter back.
+The letter below was written on December 21, 1949, and was the first of two letters she sent that day.
 In it, Schwartz jokingly complains that she has not received a letter from Swenson yet and tells Swenson that if her parents comment about the number of letters she is receiving from a woman she should tell them that Schwartz is a fellow poet she is collaborating with.

 In 1960, Schwartz and Swenson traveled Europe together, seeing as much of France, Spain, and Italy as they could in a year.
 The photo of May below was taken in Sienna during this vacation.

 Schwartz and Swenson’s relationship ended sometime in the mid-1960s, but the two remained friends.
 Below is an antique postcard that Schwartz sent to both Swenson and her new partner, Rozanne “Zan” Knudson, as well as a photograph of Pearl from 1974.

 Swenson met Zan Knudson while the former was working as writer-in-residence at Purdue University in 1966.
 In the fall of 1967, the two bought a summer cottage on the North Shore of Long Island in the village of Sea Cliff, where they would live together until Swenson’s death twenty-two years later.
 Swenson and Knudson were perhaps able to be more out about their relationship than Swenson had been with Schwartz, particularly toward the end of Swenson’s life.
 Below are photographs from a Gay Pride Parade (simply labeled the “Gay Parade” by Swenson on the photo envelope).
 Although the photographs are not dated or otherwise identified, they are probably from a parade in New York City in the early 1980s.

 More About the Swenson Papers